Projects per year

 External Roles and Professional Activities

-Natalie is an elected committee member of the Cognitive Psychology Section of the British Psychology Society (since September 2013).
-She is currently the section's Research Board Representative and Assistant Editor of the section's annual publication The Cognitive Psychology Bulletin.
+Natalie was an elected committee member of the Cognitive Psychology Section of the British Psychology Society (from Sept 2013 - Sept 2023).
+During her committee membership she held the following roles: Research Board Representative, Editor of the section's annual publication The Cognitive Psychology Bulletin, Social Media Officer, and Honourary Treasurer.

 Fingerprint